Coexistence Clinics

 Join Our Waitlist

-Our first 2022 clinic was a blast, and we are ready for more!
-Join our growing waitlist for 2023 session dates, locations, and other updates.
+Our first clinics were a blast, and we are ready for more!
+We’re currently busy with field season, but join our growing waitlist for next session dates, locations, and other updates.
 If you belong to an agency or organization that would be interested in a private, tailored training, please indicate that below!
 This is particularly helpful for us to reach groups outside of Colorado.